aleph2c/miros/docs/_sources/introduction.rst.txt

 `Harel formalism
 <http://www.inf.ed.ac.uk/teaching/courses/seoc/2005_2006/resources/statecharts.pdf>`_,
-named after `Dr. David Harel`_, a mathematician who invented the statechart in 1987 at the request of the Israeli airforce.
+named after `Dr. David Harel`_, a mathematician who invented the statechart in 1987.
 The statechart picture is only 1 of the 14 UML drawing types.

 In the early 2000s `Dr. Miro Samek`_ implemented a statechart framework in c/C++.
 As a firmware developer Dr. Samek ran into the tight memory and